prabhuomkar/confviz/README.md

 # conference-viz
-Statistics and Paper Links of Machine Learning Conferences
+Statistics, Paper Links and Visualizations of Machine Learning Conferences

 ## Conferences
 | Name | Website | When |